tabreturn/tabreturn.github.io/_posts/2021-06-21-thonny_and_py5.md

 Double-click your *run* file to start Thonny.
 If your system gives you the option to Run in Terminal / Display / Cancel / Run, select **Run**.
 It's also handy to add this *run* file as an app to your 'start' menu.

-When you run Thonny for the first time, there's a simple configuration step (Figure 2), after which Thonny will open.
+When you run Thonny for the first time, there's a simple configuration step (Figure 2); Thonny opens after that.
 You're ready to write code when you see the editor (Figure 3).

 <figure>
   <img src="{{ site.url }}/img/tapy5/configuration-start.png" style="border:1px solid black" />